Edison and Innovation Series-The Big Bonanza: Edison's Electric Lighting System

 The Platinum-Filament Lamp

 Lowrey’s reassurance came amidst reports that Edison had been having difficulties with his experiments using platinum as a filament.
 Like previous experimenters, Edison had focused his initial lamp experiments on two materials—carbon and platinum.
 Charred paper or cardboard was a commonly used and cheap carbon material for lamps and Edison used these in his earliest experimental lamps.
 However, the hand-operated vacuum pump in his laboratory did not create a sufficient vacuum to prevent the carbon from burning up in the atmosphere that remained in the bulb.
-Edison instead focused his research on platinum.
-Although it was rare and expensive, platinum had the highest melting point of any metal other than tungsten, which is used in modern incandescent bulbs.
+Edison instead focused his research on platinum filament lamps that used a regulator to prevent the metal from reaching its melting point.
+Although platinum was rare and expensive, it had the highest melting point of any metal other than tungsten, which is used in modern incandescent bulbs.
 However, at the time the technology did not exist to draw tungsten into a thin filament.

 While Edison’s early platinum-lamp experiments showed promise, he found that his filaments were melting at too low a temperature.
 Thus, in January 1879 he conducted basic research on the heating of platinum to find out why this was happening.
 His experiments showed that air was absorbed into the pores of the metal as it was heating, causing it to weaken and melt at lower temperatures.
 To overcome this problem Edison decided to place his metal filament in a vacuum bulb.
 Later in the year, Edison presented a paper on this research at the annual meeting of the American Association for the Advancement of Science.